 - Plant Molecular Physiology

 - Ph.D.
 University of Montpellier, Montpellier, France, 1999.

 - M.S.
 University of Lyon, Lyon, France, 1996.

 - B.S.
 University of Lyon, Lyon, France, 1995.

 Amino acids play a central role in plant metabolism: their synthesis is tightly linked to carbohydrates; they are used for synthesis of protein and many secondary metabolites; and they are a major transport form of assimilated nitrogen between the organs of the plant, translocated through the phloem and xylem.
 Consequently, amino acid metabolism and transport needs to be finely tuned to carbon and nitrogen availability, and to demand from the growing organs.
-My laboratory studies the molecular mechanisms controlling the activity of amino acid metabolism and transport in plants.
-We want to understand (1) how amino acids are transported across membranes at the subcellular and plant levels, (2) how cells sense amino acid levels inside the organelles and the apoplasm, and (3) how are the signals transduced to changes in metabolic and transport activity.
-This knowledge would open ways to engineer nitrogen fluxes in the plant, for example diverting resources to specific organs, which would enable to create crops with higher protein in storage organs like seeds, roots or tubers, or plants with increased nitrogen use efficiency.
+My laboratory studies the molecular mechanisms that control the activity of amino acid metabolism and transport in plants.
+We want to understand (1) how amino acids are transported across membranes at the subcellular and plant levels, (2) how cells sense their amino acid content, and (3) how are the signals transduced to make changes in metabolic and transport activity.
+This knowledge would open ways to engineer nitrogen fluxes in the plant, for example diverting resources to specific organs, enabling the creation create crops with higher protein in storage organs like seeds, roots or tubers, or plants with increased nitrogen use efficiency.

 - PPWS / BCHM 5344: Molecular Biology for the Life Sciences